Bold & The Beautiful spoilers: #BB19 and #B&B Unite! Jessica Graf Guest Stars

-Bold and the Beautiful spoilers reveal that Big Brother 19 alum, Jessica Graf, will make an appearance on the CBS soap opera on October 2.
+Bold and the Beautiful spoilers reveal that Big Brother 19 alum Jessica Graf will make an appearance on the CBS soap opera on October 2.
 In addition, we see Sheila (Kimberlin Brown) making a return this week, as well as Justin Barber (Aaron Spears) who will reprise his role for two days on September 21 and 22.
-Sally (Courtney Hope) will also receive help from guest actors Alex Wyse (Saul ) and Danube Hermosilo (Dalita) during the week of September 18.
+Sally (Courtney Hope) will also receive help from guest actors Alex Wyse (Saul ) and Danube Hermosillo (Dalita) during the week of September 18.

 Jessica Graf, the girl who stole Cody Nickson’s heart on Big Brother 19, has just stepped into the world of acting and will make her debut on Bold and the Beautiful as a hostess at Il Giardino, according to Entertainment Weekly.
-The reality TV star will share scenes with soap veterans Kimberlin Brown (Sheila), Darin Brooks (Wyatt) and his new girlfriend.
-Katie (Heather Tom).
-Jessica, who described herself as “honest, loud and loyal” during a CBS interview, said that she hopes her appearance on Bold and the Beautiful leads to other acting roles.
+The reality TV star will share scenes with soap veterans Kimberlin Brown (Sheila), Darin Brooks (Wyatt) and his new girlfriend, Katie (Heather Tom).
+Jessica, who described herself as “honest, loud, and loyal” during a CBS interview, said that she hopes her appearance on Bold and the Beautiful leads to other acting roles.
 She taped her episode on September 5 and excitedly posted the news on Twitter and Instagram.
 Graf says that she is also open to returning to the Bold and the Beautiful one day.

 Sheila is back.
 B&B Spoilers reveal that she has her knife in for Quinn (Rena Sofer).
 This time around her mastermind scheme is to trap Quinn into betraying her beloved Eric (John McCook).
-Of course, Ms. Carter has worked out every single last detail but B&B spoilers indicate that her plan won’t work out quite as she expected it to.
+Of course, Ms. Carter has worked out every single last detail, but B&B spoilers indicate that her plan won’t work out quite as she expected it to.
 In fact, B&B spoilers indicate that fans can brace themselves for another Quinn and Sheila fight.

-Other comings and going for the week of September 18 include Dick Christie returning as Charlie, and Aaron Spears returning as Justin.
+Other comings and goings for the week of September 18 include Dick Christie returning as Charlie and Aaron Spears returning as Justin.
 Justin will share scenes with Liam (Scott Clifton) and Bill (Don Diamont).
-Alex Wyse (Saul) and Danube Hermosilo (Dalita) will return to help Sally with a plan to rebuild Spectra.
+Alex Wyse (Saul) and Danube Hermosillo (Dalita) will return to help Sally with a plan to rebuild Spectra.
 Of course, Sally can also count on Liam as her new knight in shining armor too.

 PHOTOS: Sneak Peek At Next Week, Sept.
 18-22.
 Quinn and Sheila can't help but hate each other. https://t.co/XiYTaqwZIp #BoldandBeautiful pic.twitter.com/B8mINj0m7A